UPDATED MARCH 26, 2021

-Q: How often can I visit my loved one?
+Q: How frequently can I visit my loved one?

 Q: Are there social distancing requirements for visitors?

 A: Yes.
-State guidelines require that visitors maintain social distancing with residents as well as other visitors.
+State guidelines require that visitors maintain social distancing of six feet with residents as well as other visitors.

-Q: Do visitors have to wear personal protective equipment such as a mask when visiting?
+Q: Do visitors have to wear personal protective equipment (PPE) such as a mask when visiting?